John Bermingham

-John Rutledge Bermingham (November 7, 1923 — May 29, 2020) was an American politician who served in the Colorado Senate from 1965 to 1973 as a Republican.
+John Rutledge Bermingham (November 7, 1923 – May 29, 2020) was an American politician and lawyer who served in the Colorado Senate from 1965 to 1973 as a Republican.

 Early life and education

 Bermingham was born in Lake Forest, Illinois on November 7, 1923.
 He served in the United States Navy during World War II.

 Bermingham attended Yale University and Columbia Law School, graduating from the latter in 1949.

 Career

 Bermingham served as a prosecutor for the United States District Court for the Southern District of New York.
-In 1953, he moved Denver, Colorado, where he practiced oil and gas law.
+In 1953, he moved to Denver, Colorado, where he practiced oil and gas law.

 Bermingham served in the Colorado Senate from 1965 to 1973 as a Republican.
 He sponsored legislation with future governor Richard Lamm that made Colorado the first state to liberalize its abortion laws.
 The legislation also promoted environmental legislation.

 Bermingham resigned in 1973 to be Governor John D. Vanderhoof's Assistant for Environmental Affairs from 1973 to 1975, when he was appointed by Governor Lamm to chair the Colorado Land Use Commission.